-Rule 4.3.
-Use of Features on Zoom during Online Competition
+\\Rule 4.3.
+Use of Features on Zoom during Online Competition \\

-DEFENDANTS: Students playing Donna O'Grady should name themselves as such.
-For example, for team B in Fayetteville: "B (Fay) Defendant Donna O'Grady.
-DONNA'S VIDEO CAN BE ON THROUGHOUT TRIAL.
+DEFENDANTS: Students playing Defendant should name themselves as such.
+For example, for team B in Fayetteville: "B (Fay) Defendant (and name of Defendant).
+DEFENDANT'S VIDEO CAN BE ON THROUGHOUT TRIAL.
 KEEP AUDIO OFF.}